-- Hold a documented, current, unrestricted credential as a Nurse Aide I (NAI) from the North Carolina Nurse Aide Registry and the Division of Health Service Regulation or other health care current licensure. - Maintain dual admission and continued enrollment at both SCC and WCU by completing at least one WCU course every semester years 1 through 3. - 3.
-Maintain a GPA of 2.5 or greater to progress in the RIBN option. - 4.
-Maintain full-time enrollment each semester if a recipient of the NC Forgivable Education Loan Program. - 5.
-Home school will be SCC years 1, 2, and 3. - Year 1: enroll in general education courses at SCC and WCU as advised by the RIBN Nursing Student Advisor - Year 2 and 3: enroll in Associate Degree Nursing courses at SCC and continue enrollment in WCU courses as advised by RIBN Nursing Student Advisor.

-- 8. Year 4: home school will be WCU - 9.
-Successfully pass NCLEX-RN to progress to year 4. - 10.
+- Hold a documented, current, unrestricted credential as a Nurse Aide I (NAI) from the North Carolina Nurse Aide Registry and the Division of Health Service Regulation or other health care current licensure. - 2.
+Maintain a GPA of 2.5 or greater to progress in the RIBN option at SCC. - 3.
+Home school will be SCC years 1, 2, and 3. - 4.
+Year 1: enroll in general education courses at SCC and WCU as advised by the RIBN Nursing Student Advisor - 5.
+Year 2 and 3: enroll in Associate Degree Nursing courses at SCC and continue enrollment in WCU courses as advised by RIBN Nursing Student Advisor. - 6.
+Year 4: home school will be WCU - 7.
+Successfully pass NCLEX-RN to progress to year 4. - 8.
 See the RIBN nursing advisor for the recommended course sequence.